LennonLab/Emergence/paper/Methods.md

 * products of individual-level metabolism

-**Species**--Each species is characterized by the individuals that share a common set of traits, such as maximum growth rate, metabolic maintenance cost, and even the color in which they are visualized.
+**Species**--Each species is characterized by the individuals that share a common set of traits, such as maximum growth rate, metabolic maintenance cost.
 Species information is stored in Python dictionaries.
-In this way, if simplex requires the species ID of an individual it will access the spID list where each element corresponds to an individual (as above).
-But, if simplex requires the maximum specific growth rate for an individual it finds the species ID and then using that to accesses the Python dictionary for maximum specific growth rates of species.
+In this way, if simplex requires the species ID of an individual it will access the species ID list where each element corresponds to a specific individual.
+But, if simplex requires the maximum growth rate for an individual, then it finds the species ID and then uses that to accesses the Python dictionary for maximum specific growth rates of species.

 	Example:
 	IndIDs = [1,  2, 33, 14]